schloepke/gamemachine/README.md

 In the client go into GameClient.cs and on line 74 change the ip to your server's ip.
 Now you can run the client and run around the world.
 I can usually get up to 200 npc's following me before the rendering drops the framerate to around 2-5.
+Note that the demo does no smoothing of npc movement client side.
+This is to accurately show the amount of lag and how well the server keeps up even with large numbers of objects.

 To run a 2 server cluster just  run the same command but pass it seed02 as the name.
+Running a 2 server cluster will result in the world having 4000 npc's, with the processing evenly distributed across both servers.

 #Performance